FactReview: Evidence-Grounded Peer Review with Execution-Based Claim Verification: Method

-When a repository is available, FactReview performs verification through a stateful workflow rather than a single generated shell script.
-The system resolves the artifact, creates a run-specific workspace, builds a controlled environment, and derives an explicit task list from README commands, configuration files, entry scripts, and repository structure.
-Evaluation starts from a fixed plan rather than ad hoc trial and error.
+For papers with a released repository, FactReview verifies empirical claims through a bounded repository workflow rather than a single generated shell command.
+The execution stage aligns the repository with the paper, creates a run specific workspace, configures the environment, and derives candidate tasks from README commands, configuration files, entry scripts, and repository structure.
+This produces an explicit execution plan before any repair or rerun is attempted.

-Each task is executed under explicit time and resource budgets.
-The system records commands, return codes, logs, intermediate outputs, and archived artifacts.
-The point is not only whether the repository runs, but whether the available outputs support a claim that matters for review.
+The workflow is implemented as a stateful loop of \texttt{prepare}, \texttt{plan}, \texttt{run}, \texttt{judge}, \texttt{fix}, and \texttt{finalize} steps.
+Each task is executed under time and resource budgets, and FactReview records commands, return codes, logs, intermediate outputs, metrics, alignment decisions, and archived artifacts.
+The judge step compares observed outputs with the claims and reported numbers extracted from the paper, so execution evidence is assessed by claim relevance rather than repository execution alone.

-To keep verification conservative, bounded repair is restricted to environment-level or wrapper-level fixes, such as dependency installation, path correction, minor launch-script fixes, or missing command arguments.
-FactReview does not change model architecture, loss definitions, evaluation logic, or reported baselines.
-After execution, the system aligns the resulting outputs with the claims and numbers extracted from the paper.
-When this alignment is weak or unavailable, the claim remains Inconclusive rather than being forced into a positive or negative verdict.
+To keep verification conservative, bounded repair is restricted to environment or wrapper level fixes, such as dependency installation, path correction, minor launch script repair, or missing command arguments.
+FactReview records execution blockers and applied repairs as part of the execution trace, which lets the system separate artifact problems from claim evidence.
+Repairs are used only to recover faithful runs of the released repository; FactReview does not change model architectures, loss definitions, datasets, evaluation logic, or reported baselines.
+If execution succeeds but the evidence cannot be aligned to a claim, the execution outcome remains Inconclusive rather than forced into a positive or negative verdict.